Hasmelash95/heavenly-beauty/README.md

 A 'why subscribe' section under the hero image with a concise list with a link to the subscription page for ease.

 A footer with social media icons that open in another tab to the social media pages of Heavenly Beauty.

+An image in the second page followed by articles with tips and tricks and external links to recommended brand websites.

+A third page with a form to fill out to give information to the algorithm and the staff at Heavenly Beauty.

+### Skeleton